apache/pulsar/site2/docs/develop-plugin.md

 ## Entry filter

+This chapter describes what the entry filter is and shows how to use the entry filter.

 ### What is an entry filter?

 The entry filter is an extension point for implementing a custom message entry strategy.
-With this implementation, you can decide **whether to send messages to consumers** (brokers can use the return values of entry filters to determine whether the messages need to be sent or discarded) or **send messages to specific target consumers.**
+With an entry filter, you can decide **whether to send messages to consumers** (brokers can use the return values of entry filters to determine whether the messages need to be sent or discarded) or **send messages to specific consumers.**

 To implement features such as tagged messages or custom delayed messages, use [`subscriptionProperties`](https://github.com/apache/pulsar/blob/ec0a44058d249a7510bb3d05685b2ee5e0874eb6/pulsar-client-api/src/main/java/org/apache/pulsar/client/api/ConsumerBuilder.java?_pjax=%23js-repo-pjax-container%2C%20div%5Bitemtype%3D%22http%3A%2F%2Fschema.org%2FSoftwareSourceCode%22%5D%20main%2C%20%5Bdata-pjax-container%5D#L174), [`​​properties`](https://github.com/apache/pulsar/blob/ec0a44058d249a7510bb3d05685b2ee5e0874eb6/pulsar-client-api/src/main/java/org/apache/pulsar/client/api/ConsumerBuilder.java?_pjax=%23js-repo-pjax-container%2C%20div%5Bitemtype%3D%22http%3A%2F%2Fschema.org%2FSoftwareSourceCode%22%5D%20main%2C%20%5Bdata-pjax-container%5D#L533), and entry filters.